Forstsaw/carl-johnsons/README.md

 This is my first project using php after learn from my university.
 This project build with my teammate in a month and here are our
 roles:
 1. Vinson Phoan - Team Leader and Backend developer
-2. ammar - frontend developer
+2. Ammar - frontend developer
 3. khevin - Database designer
 4. Gilbert - Web designer